Breakthrough/PySceneDetect/docs/cli/detectors.rst

 Options
 ------------------------------------------------------------------------

-.. option:: --threshold VAL, -t VAL
+.. option:: -t VAL, --threshold VAL

-  Threshold value (integer) that the delta_rgb frame metric must exceed to trigger a new scene.
-Refers to frame metric delta_rgb in stats file. [default: ``12.0``]
+  Threshold (integer) that frame score must exceed to start a new scene.
+Refers to "delta_rgb" in stats file.

+  Default: ``12.0``

-.. option:: --fade-bias PERCENT, -f PERCENT
+.. option:: -f PERCENT, --fade-bias PERCENT

-  Percent (%) from -100 to 100 of timecode skew for where cuts should be placed. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both. [default: ``0``]
+  Percent (%) from -100 to 100 of timecode skew of cut placement. -100 indicates the start frame, +100 indicates the end frame, and 0 is the middle of both.

+  Default: ``0``

-.. option:: --add-last-scene, -l
+.. option:: -l, --add-last-scene

-  If set, if the video ends on a fade-out, a final scene will be generated from the last fade-out position to the end of the video. [default: ``True``]
+  If set and video ends after a fade-out event, generate a final cut at the last fade-out position.

+  Default: ``True``

-.. option:: --min-scene-len TIMECODE, -m TIMECODE
+.. option:: -m TIMECODE, --min-scene-len TIMECODE

   Minimum length of any scene.
-Overrides global min-scene-len (-m) setting.
-TIMECODE can be specified as exact number of frames, a time in seconds followed by s, or a timecode in the format HH:MM:SS or HH:MM:SS.nnn.
+Overrides global option :option:`-m/--min-scene-len <scenedetect -m>`.
+TIMECODE can be specified in frames (:option:`-m=100 <-m>`), in seconds with `s` suffix (:option:`-m=3.5s <-m>`), or timecode (:option:`-m=00:01:52.778 <-m>`).